salloom-domani/ir-project/README.md

-in the 3 task should install "uv pip install scikit-learn"
+in the 3 task should install
+"uv pip install scikit-learn"
+"uv pip install transformers torch"